Generic Name: pegaspargase

-Clinical allergic reactions include the following: bronchospasm, hypotension, laryngeal edema, local erythema or swelling, systemic rash, and urticaria.
+Allergic reactions include the following: bronchospasm, hypotension, laryngeal edema, local erythema or swelling, systemic rash, and urticaria.

-|7 (11)||8 (13)||4 (6)||1 (2)||20 (32)|
+|Previously Hypersensitive Patients (n=62)||7 (11)||8 (13)||4 (6)||1 (2)||20 (32)|

-|5 (4)||4 (4)||1 (1)||1 (1)||11 (10)|
+|Non-Hypersensitive Patients (n=112)||5 (4)||4 (4)||1 (1)||1 (1)||11 (10)|

-|First Line (n=58)||1 (2)||0||1 (2)||0||2 (3)|
+|First-Line (n=58)||1 (2)||0||1 (2)||0||2 (3)|

-The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay, and the observed incidence of antibody positivity in an assay may be influenced by several factors including sample handling, concomitant medications, and underlying disease.
-Therefore, comparison of the incidence of antibodies to Oncaspar® with the incidence of antibodies to other products may be misleading.
+As with all therapeutic proteins, there is a potential for immunogenicity.
+The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to pegaspargase with the incidence of antibodies in other studies or to other products may be misleading.

 USE IN SPECIFIC POPULATIONS

-Three patients received 10,000 International Units/m2 of Oncaspar® as an intravenous infusion.
+Three patients received 10,000 International Units/m2 of Oncaspar as an intravenous infusion.
 One patient experienced a slight increase in liver enzymes.
 A second patient developed a rash 10 minutes after the start of the infusion, which was controlled with the administration of an antihistamine and by slowing down the infusion rate.
 A third patient did not experience any adverse reactions.